3sanket3/3sanket3/content/posts/2019-05-13---how-to-deploy-nodejs-app-to-heroku.md

 [Download](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) and install the Heroku CLI as per your platform.

-Check if it is properly installed by checking version.
+Check if it is installed by checking version.

 ```bash
   $ heroku --version